How to Cope with an Alzheimer’s Diagnosis

-Throughout every stage of this illness, “it’s important to let people with dementia know that they belong and surround them with a feeling of warmth and affection,” Hodgson said.
+At all times throughout the illness, Hodgson said that “it’s important to let people with dementia know that they belong and surround them with a feeling of warmth and affection.”

 Reference: The Washington Post (August 9, 2018) “Learning To Live Well With Dementia”